horaceyoung/NTUOSS-UnityGameWorkshop/README.md

 ***Disclaimer: This workshop is for educational purposes only.
 The artistic resources are retrieved from Nintendo Co., Ltd. and information regarding Unity concepts are retrieved from [Unity Manual](https://docs.unity3d.com/Manual/index.html).
 No prototype or outcome of any type is intended for commercial use.***

-Tip: Search this Document with UnityConcept: “Search Term” to look for explanation.
-(First Letter Capitalized) Eg. “UnityConcept: Asset”
+Tip: Search this Document with “UnityConcept: ‘Search Term’“ and “UnityDoc: ‘Search Term’” to look for explanation.
+(First Letter Capitalized)
+Eg. “UnityConcept: Asset” / “UnityDoc: GetKey”

 ---
 ### Prerequisites